lampjunkie/php-datatables/README.md

 ## Overview

+The basic steps to using php-datatables are:

+  1. Set configuration options on a config object.
+  2. Implement a method to load an array of entity objects for your table to render.
+  3. Implement methods to format the data for your columns.

+### Demo

 Look at the files within the demo/ directory to see a basic example of php-datatables in action.

 - ajax.php